Distant Horizons of Lands Long Forgotten and Tales Untold

 Voken.
 Spoken almost exclusively by the Teras Vin, this is a secret language.
 If you chose the Sage background, you may choose this as one of your bonus languages (assuming your character spent some time with the Teras Vin, that is).
 It is the mother language of all other Iodian languages, but they bear little resemblance to it.
 It uses it's own script, O (pronounced "oh").
 More commonly referred to as "boxes and dots" or "nonsense".

 Ethereal.
 Spoken only by the elves of the Seelie and Unseelie courts, this is a secret language.
-It uses it's own script.
+It uses Ethereal script.

 Sylvan.
 Spoken by centaurs, satyrs, most druids, sylvan elves, and other fey material creatures.
-It uses its own script.
+It uses Sylvan script.

 Dwarvish.
 There are thousands of dialects in Dwarvish, as each hold tends to insulate from other holds and develop its own idiosyncrasies.
 They all use Dwarvish cuneiform.
 Dwarvish cuneiform is nearly identical to Leviic runes, the script of Giants… dwarves claim Leviic is derivative of Dwarvish.
 Giants claim the opposite.